Twelve credit hours every year - including 2 required hours of legal ethics.

 Reporting Deadline: May 1

 No, newly admitted attorneys do not have any special requirements.
-Please note that newly admitted attorneys are required to complete MCLE hours the first full calendar year after they are admitted.
-All new attorneys receive MCLE information after their swearing-in.
+Please note that newly admitted attorneys are exempt from the MCLE requirement for the remainder of the calendar year they are admitted to the State Bar of New Mexico.

-Yes and no. A maximum of twelve (12) hours may be carried over to the next compliance period, ten (10) general and two (2) legal ethics credits.
+Yes and no. A maximum of 12 hours may be carried over to the next compliance period, 10 general and 2 legal ethics credit hours.
 You may NOT carry over self-study computer based CLE courses to the next compliance period.

 Yes, under the New Mexico MCLE Requirements we must monitor your completion of the course.
 For online streaming video courses you must click on randomly inserted pop ups to confirm that you are viewing the video.
 For downloadable courses we have embedded numeric codes in the courses.
 You must write these numbers down and then enter them on our website after you complete the course to obtain your course certificate.
 Please note that the date you enter the codes and get the certificate is the date that will be printed on the certificate.